Hearing for postal union treasurer accused of embezzling $65,033 pushed back

 A hearing has been pushed back for a woman accused of stealing over $65,000 from the Rome branch of the National Association of Letter Carriers.

-According to a criminal information filed in the case, Janet Pilcher, the former secretary treasurer for the organization, is accused of taking $65,033.46 between Oct.
-8, 2014 and March 26, 2018 from the labor organization.
+According to a criminal information report filed in the case, Janet Pilcher, the former secretary treasurer for the organization, is accused of taking $65,033.46 between Oct.
+8, 2014, and March 26, 2018, from the labor organization.

 The case was investigated by the Office of Labor-Management Standards of the U.S. Department of Labor Atlanta-Nashville district office.

-Pilcher's attorney Nicole Kaplan waived arraignment as well as a formal indictment on Feb.
-28 and pleaded not guilty to the charge.
-She was released on her own recognizance.
+Pilcher’s attorney Nicole Kaplan waived arraignment as well as a formal indictment on Feb.
+28 and filed a plea of not guilty to the charge.
+Pilcher was released on her own recognizance.

 A change of plea hearing for Pilcher has been rescheduled for May 12 in the Richard B. Russell building in Atlanta.